The books are:

 - Alternate History: The Suburban Book of the Dead is set partly in a timeline created by Elvis.

-- Bizarre Alien Biology: Two words: plant-based technology.
+- Bizarre Alien Biology: plant-based technology.

 - Church of Happyology: One of the three religious leaders/TV execs that run the world is L. Ron Hubbard the 23rd, although he isn't a significant part of the plot.